Veteran Ownership

 You might find yourself navigating office politics that make military bureaucracy look straightforward.
 The clear sense of mission that drove you in the military can get lost in quarterly earnings reports and corporate initiatives that change with each new executive.

 Franchise ownership puts you back in command.
 You're building equity in a tangible asset, not just earning someone else's profit.
-Your leadership skills apply directly — you're responsible for hiring, training, and motivating your team.
+Your leadership skills apply directly since you're responsible for hiring, training, and motivating your team.
 The mission is clear: make the business successful.

 You get the entrepreneurial upside with less risk than starting from scratch.
 The franchisor provides proven systems, ongoing support, and a recognized brand.
 It's like getting a detailed operations manual for civilian success.